petherin/go-concurrency-exercises/README.md

 Then we can close the channel to send broadcast signal to all goroutines.

 On receiving the signal on `done` channel, goroutines need to abandon work and terminate.

+## Context Package

+Serves two primary purposes.

+* Provides API's for cancelling branches of the call graph (i.e. the calls made during a given request).
+* Provides a data bag for transporting request-scoped data through the call graph.

+### Cancellation Functions

+`context.Background()` returns an empty context, it's the root of any context tree.

+`context.TODO()` returns an empty context, intended to be a placeholder.

+`ctx, cancel := context.WithCancel(context.Background())` returns a copy of parent context with a new Done channel.
+The returned `cancel` allows us to close the context's Done channel.

+`cancel()` doesn't wait for anything, it just closes the Done channel and returns.
+It can be called by many goroutines simultaneously, but after the first call, it doesn't do anything.

+`context.WithDeadline()` takes parent context and a time as input.
+It returns a new context that closes its Done channel when the machine's clock advances past the deadline.

+`ctx.Deadline()` tells us if a deadline is associated with the context.

+`context.WithTimeout()` takes parent context and a time duration as input.
+It returns a new context that closes its Done channel when the given duration expires.

+`WithTimeout` is actually a wrapper around `WithDeadline`.
+What's the difference?

+`WithTimeout()`'s timer countdown begins from the moment the context is created.

+`WithDeadine` sets an explicit time when timer will expire.

+### Data Functions

+`context.WithValue()` associates request-scoped values with a context.

+`ctx.Value()` returns the value associated with the provided key.